nollenr/CloudFormationVPC/README.md

 # CloudFormationVPC
 AWS CloudFormation Template for generating: VPC, Internet Gateway, Subnets, RouteTables and Security Groups

+The template must be executed in regions with at least 3 availability zones.

 # The following objects are created by this CloudFormation Template